 The government and other organisations invest a great deal of money to perform periodic samplings and surveys to collect information on citizens’ actual transactions.
 These data aid in the formulation of various policies.
 Nonetheless, the procedure is expensive, time-consuming, and inefficient.

-All cashless payments, on the other hand, are documented financial transactions, making it simple for the government to follow the transfer of money through these records.
+On the other hand, all cashless payments are documented financial transactions, making it simple for the government to follow the money transfer through these records.
 These records also allow them to track unlawful transactions and black money.

 5. A useful tool for combating corruption